- Background information

 - Social Infrastructure Projects

 The Infrastructure Plan presents the 10 year rolling plan for capital allocation and prioritisation.
 The Infrastructure Plan will be updated and published in March and September each year.
-The Infrastructure Plan will be presented for information to Campus Board (Physical Infrastructure) and the Information Communication and Technology Advisory Committee (ICTAC), Budget Advisory Committee, Standing and Finance Committee, and Senate.
+The Infrastructure Plan will be presented for information to Campus Committee (Physical Infrastructure) and the Information Communication and Technology Advisory Committee (ICTAC), Budget Advisory Committee, Standing and Finance Committee, and Senate.

-Proposed projects will be presented to Campus Board (Physical Infrastructure) and the Information Communication and Technology Advisory Committee (ICTAC) for the purpose of consultation.
+Proposed projects will be presented to Campus Committee (Physical Infrastructure) and the Information Communication and Technology Advisory Committee (ICTAC) for the purpose of consultation.
 All projects will be presented to Capital Planning Committee (CPC) for consideration and prioritisation.
 Projects requests for approved in accordance with the Delegations of Authority Policy.

 Capital projects will be required to identify benefits to justify the requested capital investment.
 These will need to be stated in terms of either revenue generation, revenue protection, compliance, amenity (or a combination of these) and to estimate impact on operational and/or overhead expenses following delivery.

 Capital Projects will follow all aspects of the Project Management policy, in particular will:

 - Establish project governance;

 The University reserves the right to reduce funding allocations for capital projects at any time, at the discretion of the Chief Operating Officer.

 Vice-Chancellor and President, as Chief Executive Officer has approval authority over the Capital Planning Policy and authority over the priorities within the Infrastructure Plan.

 Standing and Finance Committee is a standing committee of the University Senate and considers and recommends to the University Senate the overall amount and allocation of capital monies within the Infrastructure Plan each year, as well as approving Major Projects in accordance with the Register of Delegations.